growthbook/growthbook-js/README.md

 });
 ```

-If the user lands on the url `/post/123`, they will be assigned a variation, any dom/css changes will be applied, and your `activate` function will be called if defined.
+If the user lands on the url `/post/123`, they will be assigned a variation, dom/css changes will be applied, and your `activate` function will be called.

-In addition, we add a `popstate` listener.
-If you have a SPA and the user navigates to a different URL that no longer matches the targeting rules, the dom/css changes will be reverted and the `deactivate` function will be called.

-The main downside of the automatic approach is that it can make debugging and QA more difficult.
+In addition, we add a `popstate` listener that activates/deactivates experiments automatically as the URL changes.

 ### 2. Code Branching (Browser and NodeJS)

-The Code Branching approach works with all experiments.
-Here is the most basic example:
+The Code Branching approach works with all experiments, even the most basic:

 ```ts
 client.experiments.push({